New Hampshire’s Privacy Law

 • Various forms of credit data regulated by the Fair Credit Reporting Act; and

-• Data covered by a wide variety of other federal laws including Family Educational Rights, Farm Credit Act, and Privacy Act, and Driver’s Privacy Protection Act.
+• Data covered by a wide variety of other federal laws including Family Educational Rights and Privacy Act, Farm Credit Act, and Privacy Act, and Driver’s Privacy Protection Act.

 Exempt Use Cases: NH’s privacy law is not applicable to processing PI in an employment or commercial (B2B) context and the law specifies that it should not be construed to restrict a business’s collection, use, or retention of PI for: